 - Meniscal tears were seen on MRI in 91% of patients with symptomatic osteoarthritis, but also seen in 76% of age-matched controls without knee pain.5

 - Collateral ligament injuries account for approximately 25% of acute knee injuries.

 Anatomy of a normal knee.
 (From Simon RR, Sherman SC, Koenigsknecht SJ.
 Emergency Orthopedics, The Extremities, 5th ed.
 New York, NY: McGraw-Hill; 2007:392, Fig. 15-5.
 Copyright 2007.)

-- ACL injuries occur with sudden deceleration ...
+- ACL injuries occur with sudden deceleration with a rotational maneuver, ...